turingschool/front-end-curriculum/projects/module-1/romcom-pair-v2.md

 - A PR template is effectively used (not a checkbox to complete, but an opportunity to document the changes being proposed)
 - Meaningful decisions are documented through code reviews; suggested/requested edits are made before merging
 - No bugs or poor code are merged into the main branch
-- The README effectivelly communicates the team's learning and growth as students
+- The README effectively communicates the team's learning and growth as students
 </section>

 Each of these "subsections" are not distinct; they are all taken into consideration when the outcome for Workflow and Professional Habits is determined.